ilaha/Austin_AniML_Rescue/README.md

     - Are the factors that influence the length of stay different for different animals?

-# Austin AniML Rescue Communication Protocol
+## Austin AniML Rescue Communication Protocol

-## To ensure consistent messaging, we created a communication protocol outlining the responsibilities for each person in the group project.
+#### - To ensure consistent messaging, we created a communication protocol outlining the responsibilities for each person in the group project.

-### Everyone in the Austin AniML Rescue project has a role to play in communication:
+### Communication Roles:

 ##### The roles will change during the final project so that each member has the opportunity to learn about each piece of the project and practice the related skills.